Why does my shadow change?

 Illuminate is a brand new exhibition exploring the science behind the fastest traveller in the universe – light.
 Ignite the senses and learn through hands-on interactive play.
 What is light, what can we do with it and how do we see?

 In this vibrant festival-themed exhibition you will explore visual perception and illumination through colour, sound and action.
-Learn how light behaves, where it comes from, how it reflects and refracts and what tools we’ve invented to harness it.
+Learn how light behaves, such as how it reflects and refracts and what tools we’ve invented to harness it.

 You can choose-your-own-adventure and experiment together with colours, shadows, mirrors, lenses, lasers and more.
 You’ll use your whole body to activate exhibits and see yourself and the world around you in a different light.